-- Students are able to (1) demonstrate an understanding of basic principles and applications of geophysical methods used to address near-surface geoscientific, archeological, agricultural, environmental and geotechnical problems; (2) demonstrate proficiency in geophysical survey acquisition design, data collection, processing and interpretation, data integration and communicating results; and (3) demonstrate an understanding of the role, strengths and limitations of common geophysical techniques; and (5) effectively communicate geophysical results.
+Students are able to (1) demonstrate an understanding of basic principles and applications of geophysical methods used to address near-surface geoscientific, archaeological, agricultural, environmental and geotechnical problems; (2) demonstrate proficiency in geophysical interpretation and data integration; (3) understand what relevant information can (and cannot) be derived from geophysical datasets; (4) demonstrate an understanding of the role, strengths and limitations of common geophysical techniques; and (5) effectively communicate geophysical results.

-- Indicative assessments in this unit are as follows: (1) practical exercises; (2) quizzes; and (3) independent project (written and oral components).
+Indicative assessments in this unit are as follows: (1) practical exercises and (2) quizzes.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - 3 x 4 hour workshops per week for 5 weeks